ppissias/xsrpcj/README.md

  - an **optional callback type**: This is the data type we get back asynchronously from time to time as a result of invoking the service

+### Code generation

-after invoking the xsrpcj code generator, we will get a server-side API and a client-side API.
+after invoking the xsrpcj code generator for a service description file, we will get a server-side API and a client-side API.

-**Client Side**
+**Client Side API**

 For the client-side we will get an interface & its implementation for each Server, which is all we need to start invoking services.

 For the example above we will get  a client side interface: